cliffordx/legalbai/pages/codal___Family Code of the Philippines___Title 1.md

 id:: 62f137a6-fc85-4776-9f56-821e8a46e752

 - # TITLE I - MARRIAGE
-- # 🔴 Chapter 1.
+- ## 🔴 Chapter 1.
 Requisites of Marriage
+  collapsed:: true
 	- **ARTICLE 1.**
 	  id:: 65179f14-cfe9-4c1c-be31-deb4c02f6165
 		- Marriage is a special contract of permanent union between a man and a woman entered into in accordance with law for the establishment of conjugal and family life.